Le meilleur endroit pour faire du ski dans les Alpes suisses

 If you book the Jungfrau Ski Pass ahead of time, you receive a voucher with a pick-up code for the Ski Passes.
 You can pick up the ski passes at any of the train stations in the Jungfrau region or at one of the Jungfrau Pick-Up Terminals.
 The voucher itself can be used as a ticket to travel by train to Grindelwald or Lauterbrunnen.
 Just make sure you trade the voucher for the actual ski passes before getting on to the ski lift.

-To visit the Grindelwald-First region, take the train to Grindelwald and walk (or bus) to Grindelwald Firstbahn.
+Pour visiter la région de Grindelwald-First, take the train to Grindelwald and walk (or bus) to Grindelwald Firstbahn.
 There is normally a long waiting line to go up this side of the mountain and it’s not the most suitable area for beginners.
 But highly recommended for more advanced skiers and snowboarders.
 Especially for those who are looking to play in the park.